thefilesareinthecomputer/job_skills/README.md

 - **Perplexity API Integration**: Accesses up-to-date information about AI/ML job skills, technologies, and trends
 - **Customizable Research**: Allows for targeted queries about specific skills or comprehensive market analysis
 - **Report Generation**: Generates a comprehensive report on in-demand skills, trends, learning paths, and recommendations for skill development
+- **Research Logging**: Automatically saves all tool interactions and research results to disk for later analysis or use in RAG applications

 ## 🛠️ Architecture